 '''

-typedef char

-epicsInt8;

-typedef unsigned char

-epicsUInt8;

-typedef short

-epicsInt16;

-typedef unsigned short epicsUInt16;
+typedef unsigned short epicsUInt16; typedef epicsUInt16 epicsEnum16; typedef int epicsInt32; typedef unsigned epicsUInt32; typedef double typedef unsigned long typedef epicsInt32 epicsStatus;

-typedef epicsUInt16

-epicsEnum16;

-typedef int

-epicsInt32;

-typedef unsigned

-epicsUInt32;

-typedef float

-epicsFloat32;

-typedef double

-epicsFloat64;

-typedef unsigned long

-epicsIndex;

-typedef epicsInt32

-epicsStatus;

 '''

 So far the definitions provided in this header file have worked on all architectures.
 In addition to the above definitions epicsTypes.h has a number of definitions for displaying the types and other useful definitions.
 See the header file for details.